Climate change in Vermont: Agriculture

-Changing climate may reduce the output of Vermont's $700-million dairy industry, which provides 70 percent of the state’s farm revenue.
+Changing climate may reduce the output of Vermont's US $700-million dairy industry, which provides 70 percent of the state’s farm revenue.
+(As of 2019, about 135,000 of the 10 million US dairy cows were in Vermont.)
 Higher temperatures cause cows to eat less and produce less milk.
 Climate change may also pose challenges for field crops: Some farms may be harmed if more hot days and droughts reduce crop yields, or if more flooding and wetter springs delay their planting dates.
 Other farms may benefit from a longer growing season and the fertilizing effect of carbon dioxide.

 Warmer temperatures are likely to shift the suitable habitat for sugar maples farther north into Canada.
 Scientists do not know whether warming will reduce maple syrup production in Vermont over the next few decades: although Vermont is the nation's leading maple syrup producer, maple syrup is also produced in warmer places in Pennsylvania and southern New York.
 The maple industry is already seeing a trend of declining production in the state, in part because of the earlier defrost.

 Vermont's Hardiness zone's are also expected to change shifting most of the state from hardiness zone 4 where it was classified until 2000, into a project hardiness zone 5 for most of the state by 2040.
 The lack of cool temperatures and "freeze days" will negatively effect crops like blueberries, apples, and balsam firs.